LudwigAJ/dash-kaleido/README.md

 ## Features

-- **Multiple Themes** - Choose from 7 built-in themes (light, dark, arctic, ocean, forest, desert, highcontrast)
+- **Themes** - Light and dark themes with CSS custom properties for easy customization
 - **Dynamic Tab Management** - Create, rename, reorder, and close tabs on the fly
 - **Searchable Layout Library** - Find the perfect layout with keyword search and dropdown
 - **Persistence Support** - Save tab state to local storage, session storage, or memory